 with the following:

 Values of colour_remap_id from 0 to 255, inclusive, and from 512 to 231 − 1, inclusive, may be used as determined by the application.
 Values of colour_remap_id from 256 to 511, inclusive, and from 231 to 232 − 2, inclusive, are reserved for future use by ITU-T | ISO/IEC.
 Decoders encountering a value of colour_remap_id in the range of 256 to 511, inclusive, or in the range of 231 to 232 − 2, inclusive, shall ignore it.

+In D.2.30 (Colour remapping information SEI message semantics), replace the following paragraph:

+colour_remap_matrix_coefficients has the same semantics as specified in clause E.2.1 for the matrix_coeffs syntax element, except that colour_remap_matrix_coefficients identifies the colour space of the remapped reconstructed picture, rather than the colour space used for the coded video sequence.
+When not present, the value of colour_remap_matrix_coefficients is inferred to be equal to the value of matrix_coeffs.

+with the following:

+colour_remap_matrix_coefficients has the same semantics as specified in clause E.2.1 for the matrix_coefficients syntax element, except that colour_remap_matrix_coefficients identifies the colour space of the remapped reconstructed picture, rather than the colour space used for the coded video sequence.
+When not present, the value of colour_remap_matrix_coefficients is inferred to be equal to the value of matrix_coefficients.

-Renumber clauses D.2.31 (Alternative transfer characteristics SEI message semantics) and D.2.32 (Reserved SEI message semantics) as D.2.32 and D.2.37, respectively.
+Renumber clauses D.2.31 (Alternative transfer characteristics SEI message semantics) and D.2.32 (Reserved SEI message semantics) as D.2.32 and D.2.38, respectively.